g4vr0che/ad1459/README.md

 These are problems that have been currently identified:

 * Rooms on every network must have unique names
-* No server messages for quitting, nick changes, or Op-actions (kick, ban, modes)
+* No server messages for Op-actions (kick, ban, modes)
-* Tab completion may drift out of date with actual user list
+* Can't set an initial nick which is different from username
+* Large buffers make the application unresponsive

 ### Connecting to IRC

-To connect to a server/network, click on the server button (in the top left) and enter the server details in the text entry.
-The format for the server is:
+To connect to a server/network, click on the server button (in the top left) and enter the server details in the text entries.
+You can alternatively enter a server as a single line of text, for which the format is:

 `none|sasl|pass name host port username (tls) (password)`